garslo/poscope/README.md

 [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download), and
 the raw data is crunched using [NumPy](http://www.numpy.org/).

-poscope was written mainly to grasp an understanding of how oscilloscopes work and *not* to be a practical oscilloscope.
+poscope was written mainly to gain an understanding of how oscilloscopes work and *not* to be a practical oscilloscope.
 As such, programming best practices were not necessarily followed.
 While I tried to keep things sane, inevitably the learning-oriented focus